 Looking for that get-away feeling, but want to stay close to home?
 Was outdoor fun with friends or family what you had in mind?
 Discover Decode Douglas County Outdoors and let the adventure begin.

-There are hundreds of miles of trails out there to hike, bike or explore on horseback.
+There are hundreds of miles of trails (don’t forget trail etiquette) out there to hike, bike or explore on horseback.
 There’s Castlewood Canyon, Chatfield and Roxborough State Parks.
 Over 63,000 acres of protected Open Space.
 And our hefty share of the million-acre Pike National Forest.
 We even provide an interactive map to help you choose.

 We have maps to help you navigate almost all of it.
 Plus a list of activities, events and parks, including the ones that invite your four-legged friends to romp in off leash, an archery range for public use and an archaeological preserve to tour.
 We can help you reserve picnic shelters or athletic fields, and show you how to benefit from our investment in miles of Open Space, public and private property, and recreation areas.
 Please visit the Colorado Parks and Wildlife Office to purchase a parks pass.